DigiBP/Team-Watermelons/README.md

 ## Camunda workflow 1: request distribution and first assessment of the request

-Camunda 7 does not support dependencies within a form --> new separate form needed
+**notable limitations of Camunda 7**
+Camunda 7, does not support conditions.
+The integrated form into the task, could benefit from conditions regarding usability.
+An option would be to put forms in each user task directly.
+But since changes must be added to each user task individually, it is highly error-prone.
+Therefore the team decided to have a general form

 ## Make Scenario 3: First feedback to customer
 ![4_Additiona Feedback Reply Customer](https://github.com/DigiBP/Team-Watermelons/assets/127488344/2fb68b57-8d4c-4d2f-a0a5-382f5d1638ea)